argparse - parse options passed to a fish script or function

 Description

 This command makes it easy for fish scripts and functions to handle arguments.
-You pass arguments that define the known options, followed by a literal --, then the arguments to be parsed (which might also include a literal --). argparse then sets variables to indicate the passed options with their values, and sets $argv to the remaining arguments.
+You pass arguments that define the known options, followed by a literal --, then the arguments to be parsed (which might also include a literal --). argparse then sets variables to indicate the passed options with their values, sets $argv_opts to the options and their values, and sets $argv to the remaining arguments.
 See the usage section below.

 Each option specification (OPTION_SPEC) is written in the domain specific language described below.
 All OPTION_SPECs must appear after any argparse flags and before the -- that separates them from the arguments to be parsed.